Adrianchin/AWS_SSA-03/README.md

 #### EBS
 - If you encrypt your EBS, it just means the data is encrypted while in EBS.
 - Encryption occurs on the servers that host the EC2 instances, providing encryption of data as it moves between EC2 instances and EBS stores
-- Snapshots are automatically encrypted
+- Snapshots are automatically encrypted when an EBS volume is encrypted
   - All volumes created from the snapshots are encrypted
 - EBS Volumes cannot be shared by multiple instances.
 You need a EFS to do that.
 - Snapshots do not prevent the EBS from operating - can do both at the same time
+- There is no way to make an encrypted EBS unencrypted, or make an unencrypted EBS encryped.
+However, you can migrate data between encrypted and unencrypted EBS volumes

 #### Elastic Network Interfaces
 - Every resource has an ENI